Background pattern

 1. What is Alopurinol Bluefish 100 mg and what is it used for

-Alopurinol Bluefish 100 mg is used to prevent the onset of gout and other situations caused by excess uric acid in the body, such as, for example, kidney stones and certain types of renal or metabolic diseases.
+Alopurinol Bluefish 100 mg is used to prevent the onset of gout and other conditions caused by excess uric acid in the body, such as kidney stones and certain types of kidney or metabolic diseases.

-2. What you need to know before starting Alopurinol Bluefish 100 mg
+2. What you need to know before taking Alopurinol Bluefish 100 mg

 Do not take Alopurinol Bluefish 100 mg:

-If you have or have had kidney or liver disease.
+• If you have or have had any kidney or liver disease.

-If you are taking or will start taking any medication for heart disease or high blood pressure.
+• If you are taking or are about to start taking any medication for heart disease or high blood pressure.

-If you notice that you bruise more easily than before or if you experience throat pain or other signs of an infection.
+• If you notice that you bruise more easily than before or if you experience a sore throat or other signs of infection.

-If you experience a skin rash, skin peeling, blisters, or sores on your lips or in your mouth, wheezing (pitos), palpitations, or chest tightness, loss of consciousness: THESE SYMPTOMS MAY INDICATE THAT YOU ARE ALLERGIC TO Alopurinol Bluefish 100 mg.
-Suspend your treatment and contact your doctor immediately.
+• If a skin rash, skin peeling, blisters, or ulcers on the lips or mouth appear, wheezing (whistling), palpitations, or chest tightness, loss of consciousness: THESE SYMPTOMS MAY INDICATE THAT YOU ARE ALLERGIC TO Alopurinol Bluefish 100 mg.
+Stop treatment and contact your doctor immediately.

 If you are unsure, consult your doctor.

-You should suspend your treatment and contact your doctor as soon as possible if, while taking Alopurinol Bluefish 100 mg, you experience any of the following symptoms:
+You should stop treatment and contact your doctor as soon as possible if, while taking Alopurinol Bluefish 100 mg, you experience any of the following symptoms:

--Pain in your joints or painful swelling of your ankles, armpits, or neck.
+• Pain in the joints or painful swelling of the groin, armpits, or neck.

--Chest pain, high blood pressure, or slowed pulse.
+• Chest pain, high blood pressure, or slow pulse.

-It is possible that an acute gout attack may occur at the beginning of treatment with Alopurinol Bluefish 100 mg.
-Your doctor will recommend the use of certain medications to prevent it.
-If a gout attack occurs, it is not necessary to suspend treatment with Alopurinol Bluefish 100 mg as long as an appropriate anti-inflammatory medication is used concurrently.
+It is possible that at the start of treatment with Alopurinol Bluefish 100 mg, an acute gout attack may be triggered.
+Your doctor will recommend the use of certain medications to prevent this.
+If a gout attack occurs, it is not necessary to stop treatment with Alopurinol Bluefish 100 mg as long as an appropriate anti-inflammatory medication is used concurrently.

 If you have developed Stevens-Johnson syndrome or toxic epidermal necrolysis with the use of Alopurinol Bluefish, you should not use Alopurinol Bluefish again at any time.